-The bold dream of Emperor Charles VI remained unfulfilled: In 1730, the construction of an “Austrian Escorial”, a monastery residence following the model of the Escorial palace near Madrid, had been started.
+The bold dream of Emperor Charles VI remained unfulfilled: In 1730, the construction of an “Austrian Escorial”, a abbey residence following the model of the Escorial palace near Madrid, had been started.
 In 1740, the emperor died unexpectedly.
-Construction works were halted, as neither his daughter and later heir Maria Theresa nor the monastery were interested in their continuation.
+Construction works were halted, as neither his daughter and later heir Maria Theresa nor the abbey were interested in their continuation.

 In 2006, the new visitors’ entrance at the Sala terrena was presented to the public.
 The reconstruction received the European Union’s Europa Nostra Award for Cultural Heritage in 2008.
 By removing later additions from the section that had been left unfinished, this part was not only restored to the original condition of 1740, but was also given a new purpose.